 The future of coaching has been informed by the unexpected changes in recent times.
 Coaches have had to adapt their mode of engagement as they support their clients in navigating business unusual.

-Coaching is defined as a skilled, artful conversational methodology, intent on enabling a client to see in a new way and to act consistently in the direction of realizing his/her self-stated goals (D. April).
+Coaching is defined as a skilled, artful conversational methodology intent on enabling a client to see in a new way and to act consistently toward realising his/her self-stated goals (D. April).
 Coaching also has a specific element of care.

 The change in coaching